<title>SQLite Version 3 Overview</title>

 UTF-8, UTF-16be, or UTF-16le.
 Separate implementations can be registered

 for each encoding.
-If an SQL function or collating sequence is required
+If an SQL function or collating sequences is required

 but a version for the current text encoding is not available, then